jetbrains-academy/refactoring-course/MovingCode/WhatIsMoveMethodRefactoring/FindMoreAppropriateClassesForMethods/task.md

 Next, you need to move methods to a more appropriate place using move refactoring.
 Move some methods from one class to another.

+Please note: As of now, in Kotlin, the move method refactoring is limited to top-level declarations and nested classes.

 ### Hints

 <div class="hint" title="Shortcut for Move refactoring">